kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 When uploading a dataset to Kolena, it is important to be able to differentiate between each datapoint.
 This is accomplished by configuring an `id_field` - a unique identifier for a datapoint.
 You can select any field that is unique across your data, or generate one if no unique identifiers exist for your dataset.

+Kolena will attempt to infer common `id_field`s (eg. `locator`, `text`) based on what is present in the dataset during import.
+This can be overriden by explicitly declaring id fields when importing via the Web App from the [:kolena-dataset-16: Datasets](https://app.kolena.io/redirect/datasets) page, or the SDK by using the [`upload_dataset`](../reference/dataset/index.md#kolena.dataset.dataset.upload_dataset) function.

 Kolena will look for the following fields when displaying datapoints: